Red Sea shipping crisis worsens after Israel-Houthi attacks – DW – 07/24/2024

 Shipping costs remain elevated

 The rerouted trade avoiding the Red Sea has meanwhile, caused congestion at ports in Asia and Europe and spiked shipping costs.
-Rerouting ships around South Africa's Cape of Good Hope takes up to two weeks longer than through the Suez Canal — the extra fuel alone is estimated to cost $1 million (€0.92 million) per sailing, LSEG Shipping Research said.
+Rerouting ships around South Africa's Cape of Good Hope takes up to two weeks longer than through the Suez Canal — the extra fuel alone is estimated to cost $1 million (€0.92 million) per sailing, according to LSEG Shipping Research.

 Container ship prices from the post-COVID supply chain issues helped spark inflation two years ago and there are concerns an escalation between Israel and the Houthis could have a further knock-on effect on consumer prices.